open-contracting/infrastructure/docs/cost/ids/sustainability.md

 ^^^
 Project level:

-For each plan or policy to which the project is aligned, add a code from the [policyAlignment](../../reference/codelists.md#policyalignment) codelist to the `.policyAlignment.policies` array.
-Add a further explanation of the project's policy alignment to `.policyAlignment.description`.
+1. For each plan or policy to which the project is aligned, add a code from the open [policyAlignment](../../reference/codelists.md#policyalignment) codelist to the `.policyAlignment.policies` array and add a further explanation of the alignment to `.policyAlignment.description`.

-For each United Nations Sustainable Development Goal to which the project is aligned, add a `Classification` object to the `.additionalClassifications` array, set its `.scheme` to 'sdg', set its `.id` to the goal's number and set its `.description` to the goal's title.
+2. For each United Nations Sustainable Development Goal to which the project is aligned, add a `Classification` object to the `.additionalClassifications` array and set its:

+- `.scheme` to 'sdg'
+- `.id` to the goal's number
+- `.description` to the goal's title

-For each United Nations Sustainable Development Goal Target to which the project is aligned, add a `Classification` object to the `.additionalClassifications` array, set its `.scheme` to 'sdgTarget', set its `.id` to the target's number and set its `.description` to the target's title.
+3. For each United Nations Sustainable Development Goal Target to which the project is aligned, add a `Classification` object to the `.additionalClassifications` array and set its:

+- `.scheme` to 'sdgTarget'
+- `.id` to the target's number
+- `.description` to the target's title

-If further documentation of the project's policy alignment is available, [Add a project document](../common.md#add-a-project-document) with `.documentType` set to 'policyAlignment'.
+4. If further documentation of the project's policy alignment is available, [add a project document](../common.md#add-a-project-document) and set its `.documentType` to 'policyAlignment'.
 ```json
 {
   "additionalClassifications": [